 Patreon is a crowdfunding platform that allows users to support creative projects through monthly pledges.
 You can find the Dear Damsels page here.

 It’s not a subscription, and we won’t be setting up a paywall.
-Everything we already do on Dear Damsels will remain open for everyone and anyone to access – from our bi-monthly writing prompts and open submission periods, and the feedback you receive if you submit, to all of the brilliant writing we publish (that’s 2–3 original pieces of fiction/non-fiction/poetry every week).
+Everything we already do on Dear Damsels will remain open for everyone and anyone to access – from our bi-monthly writing themes and open submission periods, to all of the brilliant writing we publish (that’s 2–3 original pieces of fiction/non-fiction/poetry every week).
 Everything else we do – podcasts, blogs, and our fave DD Sunday Roundups that land in your inbox monthly – will also remain free to receive.

 What will I get for my pledge?